 “Gently touch a nettle and it’ll sting you for your pains.
 Grasp it as a lad of mettle and soft as silk remains”.

 Personally, I find a careful approach lessens the stings I receive.
 Decent gardening gloves are probably the best bet - especially for nettle craft (such as rope making) that involves longer handling of the nettle.
-In some circles, the sting itself has been a ‘desirable’ benefit of the nettle;‘sado-botany’refers to a nettle whipping for sexual pleasure/pain!
+In some circles, the sting itself has been a ‘desirable’ benefit of the nettle; ‘Sado-botany’ refers to a nettle whipping for sexual pleasure/pain!
 Each to their own.

 The best time for picking young top leaves for delicious teas and soups is during spring.
 You can also collect the spring’s abundance and freeze or dry the leaves to use later in the year.
 To neutralise the sting, a good soaking in warm water does the job well.
 Gently wilting them over a camp-fire also works.
 Dried stalks cracked lengthways create an excellent tinder.

-Nettle tea has been described as similar in flavour to a mothers milk - reminding us that consuming such elemental, wild foraged foods is a connection to our basic needs both nutritionally and emotionally.
+Nettle tea has been described as similar in flavour to a mother's milk - reminding us that consuming such elemental, wild foraged foods is a connection to our basic needs both nutritionally and emotionally.
 Nettle tea is one of the greatest ways to work with this humble plant.
 Take 2-5 young leaves and rinse under cold water, finely chop and steep for 15 minutes in boiling water.
 I love to sweeten the tea with a little honey.
 You can consume the whole drink, leaves and all.
 Drink it slowly, feel it flow into your body, taste the wild flavours, show gratitude for natures generous gifts.
 It is packed with nutrition.

 Chopped nettles steeped in hot water are said to give glow and health to the hair.
 Chop a bundle of nettles and allow them to brew in hot water until the water cools to a comfortable temperature, then remove the plant and wash your hair with the magic potion.
-You can use the whole plant, or just the leaves.
+You can use the whole plant or just the leaves.

-There are stories of people who ate only nettles for years, including some mountain dwelling gurus (who reportedly turned green...).
+There are stories of people who ate only nettles for years, including some mountain-dwelling gurus (who reportedly turned green...).
 The health benefits of nettles make this tempting, but I wouldn't recommend it.
 Better to try the classic approach of a lovely spring (or any time if you have saved leaves) soup or stew.
 Search online for a recipe that appeals to you.
 I love a simple batch with fresh garlic (ideally wild) and onion fried in butter, a load of stock, masses of nettles and some potato, cooked over an open fire.
 Pure bliss.

 The many benefits of nettles make it a potent hedgerow medicinal.
-Folk medicine suggest that a variety of tinctures and decoctions can help to heal burns, skin problems and fungal infections, are anti-inflammatory, can balance urinary flow, soothe coughs, support the kidneys and even work as an aphrodisiac.
+Folk medicine suggests that a variety of tinctures and decoctions can help to heal burns, skin problems and fungal infections, are anti-inflammatory, can balance urinary flow, soothe coughs, support the kidneys and even work as an aphrodisiac.

 The nettle is a true gift to the forager, the veritable yin and yang of wild Britain.
-It is nutrient dense, readily available, recognisable and easily incorporated into a regular routine of nature connectedness.
+It is nutrient-dense, readily available, recognisable and easily incorporated into a regular routine of nature connectedness.